 More Than 70 Parks and Athletic Complexes

 Mesquite, Texas, has been a Tree City for almost 30 years, but that’s just the beginning.
 Mesquite’s network of parks offers plenty of pavilions and green spaces.
 Plus, there’s KidsQuest, an uber-playground where the little ones can run wild.
 In summer, check out the city’s three aquatic centers or enroll the kids at Rorie-Galloway Day Camp, an outdoor adventure camp that also hosts a Spring Camp Out in April and Haunted Camp Out in October.

 A Melting Pot of Food Choices

-Eat like a local at Zagat-rated restaurants like Yia Yia's House of Gyros, Atheneos, and Mesquite Diner, or revel in the flavor of the islands at two Caribbean restaurants: Reggae Wings and Tings and Jamaican Cook Shop.
+Eat like a local at Zagat-rated restaurants like Yia Yia's House of Gyros, and Mesquite Diner, or revel in the flavor of the islands at two Caribbean restaurants: Reggae Wings and Tings and Jamaican Cook Shop.
 Experience the falling-off-the-bone magic of Texas BBQ at Mesquite BBQ (also Zagat-rated), a family-run restaurant in operation for over 50 years, or try the chopped beef-stuffed baked potato and banana pudding at Slab's.
-Head to Posados and El Fenix for Tex-Mex, JC's Burger Bar and Snuffer's for American classics, or be one of the first to eat at Porch Swing, the newest place in town.
+Head to Posados and El Fenix for Tex-Mex, JC's Burger Bar and Snuffer's for American classics.

 Historic Downtown Mesquite

-The downtown area hosts The Marketplace, a twice-monthly gathering of local food and arts/crafts vendors during warmer months, but there are also permanent specialty boutiques and bakeries including Windsor Florist, Hannah's Gluten Free Bakery,Pieced Together Studio, Whorters, and Corner Theatre.
+The downtown area hosts the Downtown Mesquite Farmers Market, a weekly gathering of local food and arts/crafts vendors during warmer months, but there are also permanent specialty boutiques and bakeries including Windsor Florist and Corner Theatre.